adithya-ss/revisit-django/README.md

 Administration
     - While trying to create a super user using 'python manage.py createsuperuser' on a windows machine, we have to prefix the command by winpty.
 This is to avoid "Superuser creation skipped due to not running in a TTY" error.

+Media/Images:
+    - A new package called "Pillow" has to be installed, which will be used by django under the hood, to work with images.
+    - The images need not only be uploaded, it also has to be served.
+Images are served through the projects's urls.py
+    - The images are static resources/files.